se-edu/se-book/principles/separationOfConcernsPrinciple/text.md

 <tip-box>

-:package: The <trigger trigger="click" for="modal:soc-nTier">n-tier architecture</trigger> utilizes this principle.
+{{ icon_example }} The <trigger trigger="click" for="modal:soc-nTier">n-tier architecture</trigger> utilizes this principle.
 Each layer in the architecture has a well-defined functionality that has no functional overlap with each other.

 </tip-box>